 The business of the Company is dependent upon numerous aspects of a healthy general economic environment, from strong consumer spending to provide sales revenue, to available credit to finance the franchisees and the Company.
 In case of turmoil in economic, credit and capital markets, the Company's performance and market price may be adversely affected.
 The Company is dependent upon consumer discretionary spending and the results of operations are sensitive to changes in or uncertainty about macro-economic conditions.
 Customers may have or in the future have less money for discretionary purchases and may stop or reduce their purchases of the products as a result of various factors, including job losses, inflation, higher taxes, reduced access to credit, changes in the economic policy.
-There is also a risk that if negative economic conditions or uncertainty, as a result of the COVID-19 pandemic or otherwise, persist for a long period of time or worsen, consumers may make long-lasting changes to their discretionary purchasing behavior, including less frequent discretionary purchases on a more permanent basis or there may be a general downturn in the restaurant industry.
+2022 was witness to such increases in inflation and interest rates.
+There is also a risk that if negative economic conditions or uncertainty persist for a long period of time or worsen, consumers may make long-lasting changes to their discretionary purchasing behavior, including less frequent discretionary purchases on a more permanent basis or there may be a general downturn in the restaurant industry.